antonsalvadores/LP-Cash-Flow-Optimization/README.md

 # Financial Optimization with Linear Programming

-This project applies Linear Programming (LP) optimization techniques to solve complex problems in financial planning and portfolio management, developed as part of the M.Sc. in Quantitative Banking and Finance.
+This project, developed during my first year of the M.Sc. in Quantitative Banking and Finance, applies Linear Programming (LP) optimization techniques to solve complex problems in financial planning and portfolio management

 ---
 ### 📄 Key Project Documents